Menu

 Gilbert S. Omenn Computational Proteomics Award

 This award recognizes the essential nature of computational methodology and software in proteomics.
-Specifically, this award acknowledges the specific achievements of scientists that have developed bioinformatics, computational, statistical methods and/or software used by the proteomics community, broadly defined.
+Specifically, this award acknowledges the specific achievements of scientists that have developed bioinformatics, computational, statistical methods, and/or software used by the proteomics community, broadly defined, and their commitment to diversifying the field.
 The award is named in honor of Gil Omenn, a US HUPO Past President, leader of the Human Proteome Project, and influential proteomics researcher.
-Nominations well be held for three years.
+Nominations will be held for three years.

 Eligibility

-The awardee must be available to present at the annual conference (March 4, 2023 - March 8, 2023) in Chicago, IL to receive the award and present the lecture.
+• The awardee must be available to present at the annual conference February 23-26, 2025 in Philadelphia, PA to receive the award and present the lecture.

 US HUPO